promotional bannermobile promotional banner

-This mod adds a menu to the game that allows you to configure the field of view.
-The default value of 90 can be changed to any value between 50 and 140.
+This mod increases the max FoV in-game to 140.
+It also adds a few options to counteract problems this can introduce.
 The menu can be accessed and closed by pressing backslash.
 If your mouse cursor does not focus on the game after using the menu, or if the cursor is otherwise visible or invisible when the opposite is expected, simply click on the game window and/or press escape.
 The menu will not open while paused, so the ideal time to use it is in-game, without pausing.

 As of 7/5/2026, there is no official FoV slider in the game.
 Official support may be added in the future.
 Until then, I have made this mod.